 If you end up in the water wearing the wrong leash on moving water i.e. flowing rivers, tidal rivers or in tidal races, this can cause the leash to become snagged or caught on obstacles and to become entangled.

 This presents a danger that is difficult to extract yourself from.
 In these conditions, a quick release belt system is the best option and could be essential if you are in danger.

 Our partners at British Canoeing have created a great infographic as guidance.
 You can find it below.
 You will also find advice on which leashes are best for different environments.
 For wider training on safety, check our Foundation Safety and Rescue (FSRT) training.

-1. Ankle and Calf (knee) leashes
+2. Calf and Ankle (knee) leashes

-a.
+b.
 Ankle Cuff leashes

 These are the most common leash, they often comes with your board if you buy a package.
 They are easy to wear and to fit.
 Always attach them to the same leg each time you paddle, that way you will always know where to release them if needed.
-A curly leash is normally preferred for general SUP use.

 The following video uses a white water setting to demonstrate the potential problems that an ankle and calf leash can cause in flowing water and the advantage of a quick release waist leash in freeing the paddler.
 CLICK HERE TO VIEW >>